Micro-Grant Frequently Asked Questions

 What if my EGE has been awarded funds in the past?

-Past SIPA grant applicants are encouraged to re-apply.
-Additionally, applicants must answer whether the EGE has applied for and been awarded a grant in the past through SIPA.
-In order to receive grant funds for the SIPA 2016 Micro-Grant, EGE's must have expended or encumbered previously awarded funds.
+Past SIPA grant applicants/awardees are encouraged to re-apply.
+Additionally, applicants must answer whether the EGE has applied for and been awarded a SIPA grant in the past.
+In order to receive grant funds for the current grant cycle, EGE's must have expended or encumbered previously awarded funds.

 What is my EGE required to do in return for a grant award?